slideflow/slideflow/docs-source/source/mosaic.rst

-.. currentmodule:: slideflow.mosaic
+.. currentmodule:: slideflow

 .. _mosaic:

-slideflow.mosaic
+slideflow.Mosaic
 ================

-This module provides the :class:`slideflow.Mosaic` class, which plots tile images onto a map of slides, generating mosaic maps.
+:class:`slideflow.Mosaic` plots tile images onto a map of slides, generating a mosaic map.

 The idea of a mosaic map is to visualize image feature variation across slides and among categories, in an attempt to better understand the kinds of image features discriminative models might be using to generate class predictions.